Provar

 1. Create a new Slack app in the workspace where you want to post messages by selecting Add an app.

-2. From the Features page, toggle and activate Incoming Webhooks on.
+2. From the Features page, toggle and activate Incoming Webhooks.

 3. Click Add New Webhook to Workspace.